Students and Alumni

 Fall 2016 Career Fair

 Thursday, February 23, 2017

 Career Fair Sponsor

-Thank you to our employer partner and sponsor, Vail Systems, Inc.
+Thank you to our employer partner and sponsor, Intelligent Medical Objects, Inc.

 Before you attend a Career Fair, ask yourself the following questions.
 Have you:

 - Made an account in Jobs4Hawks?

 - Signed up for workshops leading up to the Fair?

 Research companies who have signed up to attend the fair through the Fairs App.